Fernirx/watch-store-back/tawatch-starter/README.md

 * `docker` – For Dockerized deployment.

 Profile-specific configuration files are stored alongside `application.yaml`.
-Refer to the [parent project README](../README.md#profiles--configuration) for details.
+Refer to the [Configuration Guide](../docs/setup/configuration.md) for details.

 ---